material-components/material-components-web/packages/mdc-icon-button/README.md

 ### Disabled

-To disable an icon, add the `disabled` attribute directly to the `<button>` element, or set the `mdc-icon-button--disabled` class on the icon button or toggle.
+To disable an icon, add the `disabled` attribute directly to the `<button>` element.
+Icon buttons that use the `<a>` tag cannot be disabled.
 Disabled icon buttons cannot be interacted with and have no visual interaction effect.

 ```html
 <button class="mdc-icon-button material-icons" disabled>